Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 You can access free WiFi at the Everest View Hotel on Day 5 during the Luxury Everest Base Camp Trek.
 From Day 6 onward, you must purchase an internet package at the lodge counter, which costs around USD 6-7 for 24 hours of WiFi access.
 Please note that internet access is only available at the lodge.

 You can use your mobile phone and mobile data with a strong signal in Lukla, Namche, and Tengboche.
 We recommend using an NTC SIM card for data, as it is more reliable than Ncell.
-Occasionally, mobile data may work in Dingboche and Gorakshep, but in Lobuche and Pheriche, mobile data access is unavailable.
+Occasionally, mobile data may work in Dingboche and Gorakshep, but in Lobuche and Pheriche, it is unavailable.

 Up to Namche, you can charge your electronic devices, such as mobile phones, cameras, and power banks, without any cost.
 However, after Namche, you will need to pay approximately 4-5 USD to charge your gadgets at the lodges.
 Electricity is generally available throughout the Luxury Everest Base Camp Trek.
 Additionally, for extra comfort, you can request an electric blanket for an additional fee of 15-20 USD per night.